vstevensf/medicare_hos/README.md

 ## Project Description

-This is a repo of R files designed for statistical analysis of patient-reported outcome measures over time from [Medicare Health Outcomes Survey database](https://hosonline.org/en/).
-It includes a set of functions for data cleaning, propensity score matching and covariate adjustment, and balance diagnostics.
+This is a repo of R files designed for statistical analysis of patient-reported outcome measures (PROMs) over time from [Medicare Health Outcomes Survey database](https://hosonline.org/en/).
+It includes a set of functions for data cleaning, balance diagnostics, and propensity score matching with covariate adjustment.

 ## Features

 - Feature 1: Preprocess datasets from PUFs (public use files)
-- Feature 2:
-- Feature 3:

-- Preprocessing not included in this repo: conversion of ASCII PUF files to csv (converted files included here) using Medicare HOS user manuals
+    - Preprocessing not included: conversion of ASCII PUF files to csv using Medicare HOS user manuals.
+Converted csv PUFs can be found in this repo.
+- Feature 2: Baseline imbalance assessment and identification of covariates
+- Feature 3: Propensity score matching between two cohorts of Medicare patients, cohort 1 (1998) and cohort 23 (2020).
+- Feature 4:

 - TODO: visualize data with ggplot2-based plots (2), run regression models with a single function (3)

 ## Installation